WesternFriend/westernfriend.org/README.md

-# WF-website
+# Western Friend website (prototype)
-Website for Western Friend, part of the Religious Society of Friends
+Prototype website for [Western Friend](https://westernfriend.org), part of the Religious Society of Friends.